 - Check the Specs thoroughly, check hard disk space, Processor, GPU, installed Ram in properties.

-- Check for the loose Lid, if it is set right and hinges are proper, test by closing and opening the laptop Lid.
+- Check for the loose Lid; if it is set right and hinges are proper, test by closing and opening the laptop Lid.

 That’s enough checks, your seller will be impatient by now and would be thinking of you as Sherlock Holmes.

-If the laptop was not purchased from your home country, you may not get the warranty.
-You need to go to the manufactures website and fill in serial number or product ID which is usually located at the bottom of laptops.
+If the laptop is bought from another country, you might not get a warranty.
+You need to go to the manufactures website and fill in the serial number or product ID, which is usually located at the bottom of laptops.
 You will be able to find if it is covered in your country.

-It is always good to do a small agreement on paper referring your date of purchase and price you are paying and from whom you are buying.
+It is always good to do a small agreement on paper referring to your date of purchase and price you are paying, and from whom you are buying.
 It can avoid any legal issue or protect you somewhat in case the seller has done any fraud.

-There is no harm in checking all these things and don’t bother what seller thinks remember the caveat emptor “Buyer be Aware”.
+There is no harm in checking all these things, and don’t bother what the seller thinks to remember the caveat emptor “Buyer be Aware.”